 Have questions or concerns related to Western’s COVID-19 precautions and preventive measures?
 Contact Western's COVID-19 Monitoring Team:

 Western has implemented a phased return to campus that prioritizes safety.
 Please see the Phased Return Plan web page for details.
 Most of our service areas continue to operate in a virtual format and are not available for walk-ins.
 For contact information, visit Student Support Services or call our main phone line at 608-785-9200.

 Western takes your health and wellness very seriously.
 Our dedicated COVID-19 Monitoring Team works closely with the La Crosse County Health Department, college leadership, and impacted areas of the college to consider evolving health recommendations and implement procedures that balance safety and student success.

 Western buildings are locked and are only accessible to students during scheduled in-person class times or by appointment.
-Students and employees are required to complete a screening process prior to entering any Western facility.
+Students and employees are required to complete a Self-screening Survey prior to entering any Western facility.
 See Building Access for more information.

 Having COVID-19 Symptoms?

 If you are experiencing symptoms or have concerns about already being exposed, please:

 - Students notify your instructor, employees notify your supervisor.

 - Fill out the form below and a staff member will contact you within 24 hours to obtain additional information and offer assistance.